YifanWu1993/final_project/README.md

 ### Resources
 Your repository should include the following:

-- Python script for your analysis
+- Python script for your analysis:/final%20project.py
-- Results figure/saved file
+- Results figure/saved file:/FIGURE
 - Dockerfile for your experiment
 - runtime-instructions in a file named RUNME.md